3CloudSolutions/asd-oss-blogs/appinsights-inprocess-agent-sample/README.md

 ````
 # Pom file Additions

 Two plug-ins needed to be added to the POM file.
-One is to copy the _applicationinsights-agent-3.4.1.jar_ into the resource directory, and the other is to
+The first gives maven the command to copy the _applicationinsights-agent-3.4.1.jar_ into the resource directory

 ````xml
 <plugin>